 I’ve always been suspicious of dollar-cost averaging, or DCA as it’s called.
 It just doesn’t seem like the wisest decision.
 I’ve always preferred lump sum investing.

-With DCA, rather than investing the cash you have all at once, you invest chunks of it over time.
+With DCA, rather than investing your cash all at once, you invest chunks of it over time.
 For example, you might invest $12,000 over the course of a year, $1,000 each month.
 In contrast, with lump sum investing, you’d put the full $12,000 to work right away.

-With DCA, you’ll be better off only if the market declines during the period of time you are investing your money.
-If the market goes up, you will have wished you’d invested everything at once.
+With DCA, you’ll be better off only if the market declines while you’re investing your money.
+If the market goes up, you will wish you’d invested everything at once.

 On average, we find that an LSI approach has outperformed a DCA approach approximately two-thirds of the time, even when results are adjusted for the higher volatility of a stock/bond portfolio versus cash investments.
 This finding is consistent with the fact that the returns of stocks and bonds exceeded that of cash over our study period in each of these markets.

 We conclude that if an investor expects such trends to continue, is satisfied with his or her target asset allocation, and is comfortable with the risk/return characteristics of each strategy, the prudent action is investing the lump sum immediately to gain exposure to the markets as soon as possible.
 But if the investor is primarily concerned with minimizing downside risk and potential feelings of regret (resulting from lump-sum investing immediately before a market downturn), then DCA may be of use.
 Of course, any emotionally based concerns should be weighed carefully against both (1) the lower expected long-run returns of cash compared with stocks and bonds, and (2) the fact that delaying investment is itself a form of market-timing, something few investors succeed at.